ismailcakici/ismailcakici/README.md

 ###

-<h3 align="left">🥷  About Me</h3>
+<h3 align="left">About Me</h3>

 ###

-<p align="left">- 🚀 Passionate frontend developer dedicated to continuous improvement.<br>- ⚡ Focused on web and mobile application development.<br>- 🏋 I enjoy lifting weights and running in my leisure time.<br>- 🏎 A fan of sports, particularly Formula 1.<br>- 🧠 Highly interested in the field of artificial intelligence and machine learning, especially in the context of autonomous driving.</p>
+<p align="left">I am a passionate Frontend Developer focused on building modern, scalable, and user-friendly applications.
+I have hands-on experience in developing mobile apps with Flutter and creating dynamic web applications using React.</p>

 ###

-<h3 align="left">🛠 Language and tools</h3>
+<h3 align="left">Language and tools</h3>

 ###